spinnaker/spinnaker.github.io/guides/tutorials/codelabs/gcp-kubernetes-source-to-prod/index.md

 when the "Validate" pipeline completes successfully.

 From the [PIPELINES](http://localhost:9000/#/applications/codelab/executions)
-page, click the *New* button.
+page, click the *Create* button.
 Name it "Promote to Prod" and click the *Create Pipeline* button.

-* Click *Add Trigger*.
+* Under the *Automated Triggers* heading, click *Add Trigger*.

 ![Add trigger](images/015_p2p_trigger.png)